Echo PB-9010T - 1110 CFM Gas Backpack Blower

 Zoom on the Echo PB-9010T

-With its gas backpack design, the Echo PB-9010T is suited for landscaping professionals handling large-scale landscaping jobs.
+With its gas backpack design, the Echo PB-9010T is appropriate for professionals handling large-scale landscaping jobs.

 This gas backpack blower has a dry weight of 26.4 lbs and shifts most of the weight to the back, reducing strain on the arms during operation.
 Its throttle is located on the tube, which allows to keep the left hand free.